-“PM”, Particulate Matter, is not a single pollutant, but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition and may contain many chemical species like organic compounds, inorganic ions, metallic compounds, elementary carbon, etc. These atmospheric particles are defined by their diameter for air quality regulatory purposes.
+“PM”, Particulate Matter, is not a single pollutant, but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition and may contain many chemical species like organic compounds, inorganic ions, metallic compounds, elementary carbon, etc. So, these atmospheric particles are defined by their diameter for air quality regulatory purposes.

-The fine inhalable particles that are less than or equal to 2.5 micrometres in diameter are collectively known as PM2.5.
+The fine inhalable particles that are less than or equal to 2.5 micrometers in diameter are collectively known as PM2.5.
 They are more than 100 times thinner than a human hair (too small to be detectable by the human eye) making them more harmful than larger particles as they can penetrate deeper into the human respiratory tract when inhaled.

-PM2.5 in the atmosphere consists of toxic organic compounds and heavy metals released from various sources.
+PM2.5 in the atmosphere consists of toxic organic compounds and also heavy metals released from various sources.
 Once released, they stay in the air for a long time i.e. days or weeks and can travel hundreds of miles.